Sri Lankan Pallar: Etymology

 The Pallar name may be derived from pallam, which means a pit or low-lying area.
 This aligns with their traditional occupation of cultivators of the low wetlands.
 There is literary evidence that suggests that Pallars were traditional farmers who produced large quantities of food grains, and that some were probably rulers in the Tamil region.

 The change of name from Mallar to Pallar is thought to have been imposed upon them after the decline of their rule, when the leaders (Nayaks) of competing tribes wanted to suggest a degradation in status.

 The caste name is sometimes being spelled as Pallan.
 The -"an" suffix is originally masculine singular and in colloquial usage often attached when implying disrespect.
 This usage has been observed for other service castes.
 The plural and respectable suffix is denoted by -"ar", resulting in the name Pallar, which is the one usually preferred.

 History

 Mythological origin

-According to myth, the Vellalar and Pallar are descendants of two farmer brothers.
+The Pallars of Jaffna expressly conceive themselves to be descended from one of two Vellalar brothers.
 The property of the younger brother Pallan was destroyed by a storm.
 The older brother Vellalan gave Pallan shelter.
 After the death of Vellalan, his wife became the owner of the property and forced Pallan and his family to become agricultural laborers for her.